IlluminatePossibilities/TheGlobalVariables/README.md

 ### b.
 Security

-The application is exposed on the web which always has the risk of cyberattacks, if the application accessed by unauthorized users.
+The application is exposed on the web which always has the risk of cyberattacks; should the application be accessed by unauthorized users.
 Moreover, the system stores sensitive information, such as personal data.

 ### c.
 Privacy

 The system needs to handle the PII of candidates.
-Personal information must be accessed by the authorized administrators, mentors, and non-profit representatives.
+Personal information must be accessed by authorized administrators, mentors, and non-profit representatives.

 ### d.
 Interoperability

-The purpose of this product is to facilitate the collaboration between non-profits.
+The purpose of this product is to facilitate collaboration between non-profits.
 To achieve this goal, Spotlight needs to communicate with other external systems (such as childcare/housing services) and other legacy systems.

 ### e.
 Feasibility

-The cost and time to develop and maintain this application is a driving factor.
+The cost and time to develop and maintain this application are driving factors.
 The consumers of this platform are the non-profit organizations for whom, it is important to minimize the operational cost.

 ### f.
 Data Integrity

-The candidate's career path and progress, as well as non-profit information are accessed by multiple personas.
+The candidate's career path and progress, as well as non-profit information, are accessed by multiple personas.
 It is crucial to ensure the data is accessed by the authorized person, and the accuracy of the data is maintained throughout its lifecycle.

 ### g.
 Responsiveness

-Since Spotlight is user-facing, it is important to ensure the system responds to the end user requests in a timely manner.
+Since Spotlight is user-facing, it is important to ensure the system responds to the end-user requests promptly.

 ### h.
 Availability